IKEA Wall Lamp

 Manufacturer: IKEA, Delft, The Netherlands.

-Other versions: Made for many years in slight variations.
+Other versions: This IKEA wall lamp was made for many years and exists in slight variations.
 Produced with other screws, other switch.
 Most recent editions have a plastic socket.

 This wall lamp is no longer in production.
 A similar lamp, model SMYG (picture below) was for sale until 2018.
 It is a perforated version of this lamp with a frosted plastic diffuser.